2019 National LCMS Campus Ministry Conference: “Witness”

 The collegiate campus is an ever-expanding mission field, and college-age students have more opportunities in their vocations as students to bear witness to their faith in Jesus Christ than ever before.
 The conference will provide a timely opportunity for them to receive a sound theological framework and the practical help necessary to do just that.

-∗ Indiana University-Purdue University Fort Wayne is officially becoming Purdue University Fort Wayne on July 1, 2018.
+∗ Indiana University-Purdue University Fort Wayne officially became Purdue University Fort Wayne on July 1, 2018.